liutuocheng/Infrared-Anomaly-Detector/step_by_step.md

 --trained_checkpoint_prefix=PATH_FOR_TRAINING_FILES\model.ckpt-12345
 --output_directory=PATH_OF_DESTINATION
 ```
-Note that you can compare the performances of checkpoints in Tensorboard.
+Note that you can compare the eval metrics of checkpoints in Tensorboard before choosing which one to use.